AI Assistant Stories

 Jan 2026

-Five attorneys who signed a legal brief in McPhaul v.
-College Hills submitted fabricated case citations hallucinated by ChatGPT to a federal court in Kansas.
-The judge issued an order requiring them to explain why they should not be sanctioned, with multiple defects attributed to AI in the documents.
+Five attorneys who signed a legal brief for Lexos Media IP LLC in a patent infringement case against Overstock.com submitted fabricated case citations hallucinated by ChatGPT to a federal court in Kansas.
+Senior U.S. District Judge Julie Robinson issued an order requiring them to explain why they should not be sanctioned, with multiple defects attributed to AI including nonexistent lawsuits, made-up judicial quotes, and citations to real cases that held the opposite of what the brief claimed.

 Facepalmby AI chatbot